American International School Vienna

 The American International School Vienna (AISV) is a non-profit international school in Vienna, Austria.
 AIS Vienna is accredited by the Middle States Association of Schools and Colleges, USA, and the Council of International Schools, and is recognized by the Austrian Ministry of Education.

 Students

-AIS Vienna serves approximately eight hundred students from over seventy countries, with about half of the total American or Austrian.
+AIS Vienna serves approximately eight hundred students from over seventy countries, with about 30% American and about 30% Austrian.
 The school is divided into three divisions—Elementary (Pre-Kindergarten to Grade 5), Middle (Grade 6, 7, and 8), and High School (Grade 9 to Grade 12).
 The typical class has twenty students, with many language classes considerably smaller.

 The average stay at AIS Vienna is 3 years, with approximately 200 new students admitted each year.

 The international parent community is predominantly affiliated with embassies, international organizations, and international corporations.
 Local parents tend to work in private businesses or such professions as medicine and law.

 Faculty

 Each of the three academic divisions is headed by a principal.
 In addition, the senior leadership team includes the three division Principals, the Director, the Director of Teaching & Learning, the Director of Events, the Director of Technology, the Director of Admissions, the Human Resources Manager, and the Business Manager.
 There are also trained and experienced counselors in each of the three divisions, resource staff, and librarians for the Elementary and Secondary schools.
 A full-time nurse-practitioner oversees the school's health unit.